 Joshua G. Borderud serves as the director of the Veterans Clinic, the Estate Planning Clinic, the Trial Advocacy Clinic, and the Pro Bono Program.
 For his work, he received the Sandra Day O’Connor Award for Professional Service from the American Inns of Court at the Supreme Court of the United States.

-Josh received his bachelor’s degree in history from Baylor University in 2001, where he was named the Outstanding Senior History Major.
-He then received his master’s degree in history from Baylor University in 2003, and was named the Outstanding Graduate Student by the Graduate School.
-He earned his law degree from Baylor Law School in 2009, where he served on the Baylor Law Review and co-founded the Baylor Public Interest Legal Society.
+Borderud received his bachelor’s degree in history from Baylor University, where he was named the Outstanding Senior History Major.
+He then received his master’s degree in history from Baylor and was named the university’s Outstanding Graduate Student by the Graduate School.
+He earned his law degree from Baylor Law, where he served on the Baylor Law Review.

-Josh is married to Jennifer Borderud, the director of the Armstrong Browning Library at Baylor University.
-They reside in Waco with their two children and they are active members of Calvary Baptist Church.
+He is married to Jennifer Borderud, the director of the Armstrong Browning Library at Baylor University.
+They reside in Waco with their two children.